 The scholarships and prizes listed below are available to students whose courses are listed in this handbook.
-Each faculty handbook contains in its Financial Assistance to Students section the scholarships and prizes available within that faculty.
+Each faculty handbook contains in its Scholarships and Prizes section the scholarships and prizes available within that faculty.
 The General Information section of the Calendar contains a comprehensive list of scholarships and prizes offered throughout the University.